 Our Work

 The Florida Legislature established the South Florida Water Management District to manage and protect water resources in our region.
-The District's work fits broadly into four categories.
+The District's work fits broadly into five categories.

 Flood control has been part of the District's mission since it was created by the Legislature as the Central and Southern Florida Flood Control District in 1949.
 Throughout the year, Operations and Maintenance staff oversee approximately 2,200 miles of canals and 2,100 miles of levees/berms, 84 pump stations, 778 water control structures and weirs and 621 project culverts.